 The CRG-IF BM32 beamline is specialized in studying interfaces and surfaces at air or under ultra high vacuum by X-ray scattering techniques.

 This beamline is dedicated to a team composed of scientists from the Atomic Energy Commission (CEA) and the French National Centre for Scientific Research (CNRS).

-► Sample positioning: The sample is adjusted on the beam trajectory and can move around 6 degrees of freedom, thanks to a BREVA hexapod, to adjust the angle of incidence of the beam.
+■ Sample positioning: the sample is adjusted on the beam trajectory and can move in 6 degrees of freedom, thanks to a BREVA hexapod, to adjust the angle of incidence of the beam.

 ■ Detector positioning: to gather the diffracted X-rays characterizing the crystallographic structure of the sample, a detector moves freely on a spherical surface around the sample.

 ■ Arm detector angular speed: 20°/s

 ■ Sphere of confusion detector: 100 µm